Leppington railway station

 Leppington railway station is the terminus of the South West Rail Link which serves the south-western Sydney suburb of Leppington.
 It opened on 8 February 2015.
 A ten road stabling facility is located to the west of the station at Rossmore.
-There are 850 car park spaces available.
+It is serviced by Sydney Trains' T2 Leppington & Inner West Line and T5 Cumberland Line services.

 Platforms and services

 Leppington has two island platforms with four faces.
 Initial services consisted of a half-hourly shuttle to Liverpool.
 From 13 December 2015, trains operate directly to the city via Granville.
+Despite all four platforms capable of serving any line, platform 2 and 3 are normally used to serve the T2 and T5, while platforms 1 and 4 remain mostly unused.
 From 26 November 2017, Cumberland Line services stop at the station, providing a link to Parramatta, Blacktown, Schofields and Richmond.

 Transport links

-Interline Bus Services operate three routes via Leppington station:
+Transit Systems NSW operates three bus routes via Leppington station, under contract to Transport for NSW: